nealcaren/fightordie/_build/html/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 > &nbsp;
 > "I've got a wife and four children at home," said the white-faced ambulance man as he climbed back on the wagon.
 > &nbsp;
 > When the fire had eaten its way that far the body was tossed into the flames.
-Two blocks further east lay a Negro who had been beaten until he was dying. ''Let's string him up," shouted a man. _A rope was brought and the dying black in a moment was dangling from a pole.
+Two blocks further east lay a Negro who had been beaten until he was dying.
+"Let's string him up," shouted a man. _A rope was brought and the dying black in a moment was dangling from a pole.
 Several "good measure" shots were fired into the body and the crowd went further on.

 Mr. Hurd who writes with much restraint tells how he saw a man covered with blood and half conscious, raise himself on his elbow and look feebly about, when a young man, standing directly behind him, lifted a flat stone in both hands and hurled it upon his neck.
 This young man was much better dressed than most of the others.
 He walked away unmolested.